Renault Kadjar SUV (2018 - ) review

 The S-Edition adds its unique blue-stitched upholstery along with a panoramic sunroof and height adjustment for the front passenger seat, while the range-topping GT-Line car gets full leather upholstery, heated front seats, hands-free parking and exterior puddle lamps.

-Because you like the idea of a Nissan Qashqai, but you don’t like how common that car has become.
+You'll probably buy the Kadjar because you like the idea of a Nissan Qashqai, but you don’t like how common that car has become.
 Or maybe just because you prefer the way that Renault’s version looks.
 The Kadjar gives you most of the same virtues as the best-selling Nissan – a great driving experience and classy and functional cabin, to name but two – but with a different look and character.